awsdocs/aws-secrets-manager-docs/doc-source/vpc-endpoint-overview.md

 ## Connecting to a Secrets Manager VPC Private Endpoint<a name="vpc-endpoint-connect"></a>

-Because, by default, VPC automatically enables private DNS names when you create a VPC private endpoint, you typically don't need to do anything other than use the standard endpoint DNS name for your region\.
-It automatically resolves to the correct endpoint within your VPC:
+Because, by default, VPC automatically enables private DNS names when you create a VPC private endpoint, you don't need to do anything other than use the standard endpoint DNS name for your region\.
+The endpoint DNS name automatically resolves to the correct endpoint within your VPC:

 ```
 https://secretsmanager.<region>.amazonaws.com